 On fire with their faith, our men in formation recently launched a video series called “Hold Back Nothing: Sharing Our Franciscan Life” to share how their love for the Eucharist has inspired their ministry, with six episodes published so far and more to come.

 Since October, the friars have welcomed men exploring God’s call to Franciscan life to attend discernment weekend retreats across the country, from California to Indiana to Texas to New Mexico and Florida and beyond.
 As one discerner reflected, the weekend he attended “felt like family the moment I walked in the door.
 The friars were welcoming and generous ...
 Their stories were different, but every friar shared the same sentiment – they have lived full lives with no regrets, and they have experienced things that otherwise wouldn’t have been possible.”

-Through God, all things are possible.
+As the friars look toward the future of Franciscan life, one thing is certain: the upcoming years will be an adventure.
 May St. Francis and Our Lady of Guadalupe watch over us as we continue our ministry to the people of God.